Uit Language in Thought and Action,

 his wildest dreams.

-apparent in the history of Nazism.
-From the moment Hitler achieved power, he
+is clearly apparent in the history of Nazism.
+From the moment Hitler achieved

-told the German people that they were surrounded by enemies.
-Long before
+power, he told the German people that they were surrounded by enemies.
+Long

-World War II started, the German people were called upon to act as if a war were
+before World War II started, the German people were called upon to act as if a

-already in progress.
-Everyone, including women and children, was pressed into
+war were already in progress.
+Everyone, including women and children, was

-"war" service of one kind or another.
-In order to keep the combative sense from
+pressed into "war" service of one kind or another.
+In order to keep the

-fizzling out for want of tangible enemies before the start of actual warfare,
+combative sense from fizzling out for want of tangible enemies before the start

-the people were kept fighting at home against alleged enemies within the gates:
+of actual warfare, the people were kept fighting at home against alleged enemies

-principally the Jews, but also anyone else whom the Nazis happened to dislike.
+within the gates: principally the Jews, but also anyone else whom the Nazis

 There is no such thing as knowledge for its own sake.
 Science

-The university must be a battleground for the organization of the intellect.
+nation.
+The university must be a battleground for the organization

 - Rector of Jena University